Helping fellow believers grow and mature in the mission of the local church.

 The pastor prospect must have successfully completed the OBM School of Theology.

-The location of the church plant must be approved by OBM Leadership.
+The location of the church plant must be approved by Kenya OBM Leadership.

 The cost of any pastoral support, location/property expenses, or material support must be available to OBM.